HumlabLu/minerva-rs/README.md

  - Depending on the model, might need a HF token!
  - Code needs cleaning/improving.
  - Tantivy DB integration needs work (is slow).
+ - The `db/tantivy` directory must be created by hand before using the system.

 ## Ubuntu